OdunayoT/British-Airway/README.md

 Unverified Trip

 Over 200 customers gave their reviews, and they gave the airline a rating of 4.21.
 72% of the customers said they would not recommend this airline, and 28% said they would.
-Economy, premium, business, and first class seat types gave negative recommendations based on their experience.
+Economy, premium, business, and first-class seat types gave negative recommendations based on their experience.
 The highest negative and positive recommendation was from Economy Class Customers.

 ![Screenshot 2024-05-24 130448](https://github.com/OdunayoT/British-Airway/assets/168080935/2acf43dd-2814-4606-a5dd-d61964ece5f1)

 Recommendations

 Based on the analysis done and the feedback given by customers,

 - British Airways should focus on training staff to be more courteous and respectful with customers.